Skip to Main Content

 When an instructor asks you to write a research paper or a researched speech, he or she means that the product should include your own ideas and opinions plus evidence from outside sources -- properly cited.

-A good research paper balances:
+A good research paper balances the following:

 • Your own opinions and ideas